Chart Color Schemes

 Health performance in Metford is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-A variety of health conditions affect both younger and older age groups, with approximately 51% (~2,432 people) having private health cover, lower than the national average.
-Mental health issues and asthma are the most common medical conditions in Metford, impacting 14.4 and 10.4% of residents respectively.
-Conversely, 58.2% of residents report no medical ailments, compared to 63.3% across Rest of NSW.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-As of the assessment date (not specified), Metford has 13.9% of residents aged 65 and over (657 people), which is lower than the 23.4% in Rest of NSW.
+Mortality rates and chronic condition prevalence are high, affecting both younger and older age groups.
+Private health cover is relatively low, at approximately 51% of the total population (~2,432 people).
+The most common medical conditions are mental health issues (14.4%) and asthma (10.4%).
+Conversely, 58.2% of residents claim to have no medical ailments, compared to 63.3% across Regional NSW.
+Working-age individuals face notable health challenges due to elevated chronic condition rates.
+The area has 13.9% of residents aged 65 and over (657 people), lower than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health